xataio/agent/README.md

 We have a more detailed [guide](https://github.com/xataio/agent/wiki/Xata-Agent-%E2%80%90-Deploy-on-EC2) on how to deploy via docker-compose on an EC2 instance.

+For authentication, you can use your own OAuth provider.

 ## Development

 Go to the `apps/dbagent` directory and follow the instructions in the [README](./apps/dbagent/README.md).